When Does Water Freeze In Celsius

 Q: Is there a difference between freezing and solidification?

 A: Freezing and solidification are often used interchangeably, but they refer to the same process: the phase transition from a liquid to a solid.
-In the context of water, freezing specifically refers to the formation of ice from liquid water.
+In real terms, in the context of water, freezing specifically refers to the formation of ice from liquid water.
 Solidification is a more general term that can apply to any substance undergoing a liquid-to-solid phase change.

 Conclusion